OpenTTD/CompileFarm/README.md

 A short walkthrough:

+ - ci-linux-clang: targets that only validate sources on errors (with CLang).
- - linux-ci: targets that only validate sources on errors.
+ - ci-linux-gcc: targets that only validate sources on errors (with GCC).
- - linux-deb: targets that produce .deb files (Debian and Ubuntu).
+ - release-linux-deb-gcc: targets that produce .deb files (Debian and Ubuntu).
- - linux-generic: targets that produce tarballs (for any Linux OS).
+ - release-linux-generic-gcc: targets that produce tarballs (for any Linux OS, with GCC).
- - noarch: targets that produce source tarballs and documentation.
- - osx: targets that produce .zip files to work on Mac OS X.